The Illahee Preserve is a Kitsap County Heritage Park which includes:

 Brief History of Illahee Preserve

-Native Americans called Illahee “a place to rest,” and treasured the forest abundant with wildlife, Douglas Fir, Red Alder, Maple and Western Red Cedar.
-In approximately 1732 a fire of unknown origin opened the canopy, allowing Western White Pine and Western Hemlock to sprout up among the more established species.
-Time passed, the forest recovered, and the natives returned to rest.
-Soon immigrants came and homesteads were established.
-A 640-acre piece of this land became the Illahee Trust Land by federal decree.
-Timber companies clear cut most of the trees in the 1930’s.
-Some of the Douglas Fir and Western White Pine were spared, however, and they stand majestically as 275-year-old specimens today.
-Over the years various efforts were undertaken to clear cut this forest again and develop it for commercial uses.
-A 25-year local campaign convinced farsighted government leaders and agencies to designate the land as park and preserve.
-Today, the all volunteer Illahee Preserve Stewardship Committee works hand in hand with Kitsap County Parks and Recreation and the Illahee Forest Preserve non-profit to manage this precious urban reserve.
+Native Americans called Illahee “a place to rest,” valuing its rich forests of Douglas Fir, Red Alder, Maple, and Western Red Cedar.
+Around 1732, a fire opened the canopy, allowing Western White Pine and Hemlock to grow among older trees.
+The forest healed, and the natives returned.
+Later, immigrants arrived and homesteads formed.
+A 640-acre tract became Illahee Trust Land by federal decree.
+Though timber companies clear cut most trees in the 1930s, some 275-year-old Douglas Fir and White Pine remain.
+After years of development threats, a 25-year local effort led to the land’s preservation.
+Today, volunteers work with Kitsap County and the Illahee Forest Preserve non-profit to protect this urban forest.

 Almira parking lot sign